zfrandom/OpenCVTracingBall/README.md

 # OpenCVTracingBall
-This is a game that simulate ball collision and using computer vision to track the tap of the bottle
+This is a game that simulates ball collision with the existence of friction and using computer vision to track the tap of the bottle.
+The language we used is Python and the library is OpenCV.
+The code can only track blue and circle now but later I will add different color choices.